RaudoR/movie_nerd/README.md

 http://www.movienerd.com.s3-website.us-east-2.amazonaws.com/

+Author/Developer: [Raudo Rivas](https://www.linkedin.com/in/raudo-rivas-4b89a4162/) (Front-end/Back-end/DevOps)

 ## Installation
 If you want to run this app locally, you can follow these steps:
 - Clone the repo.
-- Initiate the "index.html" file to land on the home page.
+- Initiate the "index.html" file inside the folder, to land on the home page.

 ## Usage